SuperClaude-Org/SuperCodex_Framework/CONTRIBUTING.md

 **MIT License Agreement:**

-By contributing to SuperGemini Framework, you agree that your contributions will be licensed under the same MIT License that covers the project.
+By contributing to SuperCodex Framework, you agree that your contributions will be licensed under the same MIT License that covers the project.
 This ensures the framework remains open and accessible for educational and commercial use.

 **Contribution Terms:**
-- All contributions become part of the SuperGemini Framework under MIT License
+- All contributions become part of the SuperCodex Framework under MIT License
 - Contributors retain copyright to their original work
 - No contributor license agreement (CLA) required for simple contributions
 - Complex contributions may require explicit license confirmation